Pexers/CS-fundamentals/Infrastructure Architecture/Virtualization.md

 # Adds metadata to the image
 LABEL key=value

-# Informs Docker that the container listens on the specified network port(s) at runtime
+# Informs Docker that the container listens on the specified network port(s) at runtime (optional)
 EXPOSE port

 # Creates a mount point with the specified name and marks it as holding externally mounted volumes from native host or other containers